 Now that you have your official author pages up on Amazon and Goodreads, it’s time to think about which social media platforms you should choose.
 Almost everyone has a personal Facebook page, but this isn’t the place that you’re going to sell your books.

 Authors exhaust their Facebook friends and family quickly by hawking their book.
-Your goal is to expand past this group to a wider audience.
+Your goal is to expand past this group to a broader audience.
 Choosing your social media platform takes time.
 It depends on what your books are about and where your target audience socializes.

 I like to say that you need to reach people where they like to socialize, so if you write business books, you’ll want a strong LinkedIn presence, and if you write for romance novels, Facebook and Pinterest might be better.
 Great research on social media platform demographics can help aid this decision as well.

 A brief intro to the major social media platforms

 Facebook Page: Reach Facebook fans, greats if this fits your target demographic.
 It’s the largest social media network at this time.

 Pinterest: Create a visual portfolio for you and your books.
 Organize your online world by building boards to help you find and share great content: the best social media marketing and the least complicated to learn and maintain.